-A support plan sets out how your care and/or support needs will be met.
+A care and support plan sets out how your social care needs will be met.
 You can complete this yourself, with or without support, or you can get someone else to complete it for you.
 It will then need to be agreed with your social care worker.

 Your support plan will include: